 Using the body’s natural cells, tissue, and blood to enhance healing has caught the interest in surgery as well.
-PRP has shown to be effective as an adjunct to surgery in aiding tissue to heal such as shoulder arthroscopy, knee meniscal repairs, and ACL reconstructions in the knee.
+PRP has shown to be effective as an adjunct to surgery in aiding tissue to heal, such as shoulder arthroscopy, knee meniscal repairs, and ACL reconstructions in the knee.

 We know that the effusion, or swelling, inside the knee that occurs after an ACL injury is loaded with great “stuff”, including a high concentration of the body’s mesenchymal stem cells and other precursors.
 By centrifuging these biologic by-products and using them as an adjunct in surgery, we can jump-start the body’s healing process.
-In the same way the PRP injection is used to enhance healing as a treatment to tennis elbow, using PRP within surgery provides growth factors to stimulate regeneration.
+In the same way, the PRP injection is used to enhance healing as a treatment for tennis elbow, using PRP within surgery provides growth factors to stimulate regeneration.

 Other uses for PRP injections

 Platelet Rich Plasma is used to treat other conditions as well.
 Achilles pain, patella tendonitis, and plantar fasciitis are among the conditions that may qualify for PRP.
 Research shows the benefit of using PRP as an adjunct to surgery for other procedures, including rotator cuff repair and patella tendon repair.